HomeSite Map

 On January 29th, 1969, in order to run through all contenders for the rooftop concert the following day or for the project as a whole, The Beatles returned to “For You Blue” one last time, attempting three more rehearsals/recordings of the tune.
 Although these renditions were competent enough, and a little heavier in feel, "take six" from January 25th, 1969 was still deemed best.
 This was the last time the group ever performed the song.

-On March 10th, 1969, Glyn Johns (and possibly George Martin) entered Olympic Sound Studios in London for the first mixing session for the proposed “Get Back” album, due out in the summer of that year.
+On March 10th, 1969, Glyn Johns (and possibly George Martin) entered Olympic Sound Studios in London for the first mixing session for the proposed “Get Back” album, which was due out in the summer of that year.
 Remembering George's preference for "take six" of “Because You're Sweet And Lovely,” as it was now titled, a stereo mix of this take was prepared on this day.
 (Note here that there were no mono mixes needed anymore for Beatles recordings due to mono releases being phased out by this time.)
 In the spirit of the 'live in the studio' feel The Beatles wanted for this album, they prepared this mix beginning from the rattling ice in a glass sound on the master tape, this including two false starts from George on acoustic guitar and John's shout “Quiet Please!”
 Of course, the proposed “Get Back” album for this summer, which was compiled and banded on May 28th, 1969 by George Martin, Glyn Johns and engineer Steve Vaughan with this as the first song on side two, was ultimately put on hold for the time being.

 With the “Let It Be” movie nearing its release date, still entitled “Get Back” at this stage, Glyn Johns took to putting together another proposed soundtrack album on January 5th, 1970 at Olympic Sound Studios.
 His previous stereo mix of “For You Blue,” which it was now titled, was included here as well, with the same false starts and position as lead-off track of Side Two.
 This proposed album was also rejected, John objecting to Glyn Johns wanting to be named as producer on the album.